Workplace conflict is not rare, but its price tag is alarming.

 The Toll on Morale and Productivity

-Yet, only a third of workers believe their workplace has an effective conflict resolution process in place.
-Prevention and management still have a long way to go.
+Yet only one-third of workers believe their workplace has adequate conflict resolution skills and processes in place.

 Source: Unsplash